Circuitscape/Omniscape.jl/docs/src/examples.md

 ## Forest connectivity in central Maryland

 Land cover datasets are commonly used to parameterize resistance for connectivity modeling.
 This example uses the [National Land Cover Dataset](https://www.usgs.gov/centers/eros/science/national-land-cover-database) for the United States to model forest connectivity in central Maryland.
 Each value in the categorical land cover dataset is assigned a resistance score.
-We can have Omniscape.jl can assign these values internally by providing a reclassification table (see [Resistance Reclassification](@ref)).
+We can have Omniscape.jl assign these values internally by providing a reclassification table (see [Resistance Reclassification](@ref)).

 First, install the necessary packages and import them: